-Documentary family photography is something I am incredibly passionate about, I think about it a lot and the value of the images we make for future generations.
+Documentary family photography is something I’m incredibly passionate about.
+I think about it a lot and the value of the images we make for future generations.
 I take any opportunity I can to spread the word to other parents about why making pictures of every day stuff is so important.

-As it turned out the ‘boys’ were due to catch up at our place that night.
-I had been hearing about the plans for their “sinker making night” for a few weeks, much discussion about making moulds from clay (that didn’t work), the best techniques for making sinkers and most importantly, how many boxes of “Hop Thief” (beer) they would need for such an undertaking.
+As it turned out ‘the boys’ were due to catch up at our place that night.
+I had been hearing about the plans for their “sinker making night” for a few weeks: much discussion about making moulds from clay (that didn’t work), the best techniques for making sinkers and most importantly, how many boxes of “Hop Thief” (beer) they’d need for such an undertaking.

 They all arrived and got straight to business.

 I am so grateful that I procrastinated in front of the computer that day, instead of folding the washing, so thank you Marie!
-And I will continue to “document all the seasons of life”!
+I’ll continue to “document all the seasons of life!”

-Billie Leatham is a documentary family photographer based in rural Victoria, Australia.
+About Billie Leatham: Billie Leatham is a documentary family photographer based in rural Victoria, Australia.
 She has three young girls with her husband and embraces imperfection as her muse.
 Her life is no where near perfect but it is beautiful.
 Billie also works as a teachers aide at a primary school in her spare time.
-Website // Facebook // Instagram
+Facebook // Instagram